 9. Sip a coffee on a terrasse and watch the crowds go by

-Have a seat at a terrasse in one of the cafés and watch the people go by.
+Have a seat at a terrasse with a café and watch the people go by.
 (Don’t take up smoking like the locals though, it is bad for your health!)

 10. Admire the Impressionists at Musée d’Orsay

 The Louvre Museum has a collection that is more vast (everything from antiquity to religious art), but if you love Impressionist paintings, it is the Musée D’Orsay that you are looking for.
 Spend an afternoon with Monet, Van Gogh and Renoir, and marvel over their works of art.